The Real Housewives of Dubai: Episodes

+Production and cancellation

 The first season aired from June 1 to September 7, 2022.
 The original cast consisted of Nina Ali, Sara Al Madani, Chanel Ayan, Caroline Brooks, Lesa Milan and Caroline Stanbury.
 Stanbury previously starred on the Bravo show Ladies of London.
 Phaedra Parks of The Real Housewives of Atlanta appeared in a recurring guest role.
 Lystra Adams of The Real Housewives of Cheshire made a guest appearance during the season finale.
 Ali announced her departure from the series in January 2023.

 In November 2023, it was confirmed that the second season would premiere in 2024, with Taleen Marie joining the series as the newest housewife.
 The second season aired from June 2 to September 17, 2024.
 Newcomer Saba Yussouf joined as an official "friend of the housewives".
 Dawn Ward of The Real Housewives of Cheshire made a guest appearance during the seventh and thirteenth episode.
 Former housewife Ali made guest appearances during the eleventh and thirteenth episode.

-In November 2024, Bravo placed the series on hiatus.